crai0n/bridge-buddy/README.md

 ### Hand Lookup

 Bridge Buddy implements two different systems for enumerating all possible bridge-hands, following the ["impossible bridge book"](https://bridge.thomasoandrews.com/impossible/).
-All hands can be represented by a 96-bit integer.
+All possible hands can be represented by a 96-bit integer, minimizing storage cost.

 The code lives in `./core/impossible-book`.